30Msearchtime/altv-save-position-script/README.md

+# ⚠️ Warning: This version is outdated!
+A new update is coming soon. ⚠️

 # AltV Roleplay Save Position Script

 This TypeScript script for AltV Roleplay servers allows players to save their current position in the game with a command and return to it later.
 The positions are stored in an SQL database, allowing for persistent storage across server restarts.